jderrickguarin/sudoku-uninformed-search/README.md

-# Solving a rank-2 Sudoku puzzle using Backtracking Depth-First Search and Breadth-First Search
+# Solving a Sudoku puzzle using Depth-First Search, Breadth-First Search and DFS with Heuristics
 ##### Estoque, Carlo Gabriel; Guarin, Jan Derrick; Villanueva, Raphael Ervin
 *Midterm project for Introduction to Artificial Intelligence where we solve Sudoku using uninformed search strategies.*